Amaranth: Ecology

-Amaranth weed species have an extended period of germination, rapid growth, and high rates of seed production, and have been causing problems for farmers since the mid-1990s.
-This is partially due to the reduction in tillage, reduction in herbicidal use and the evolution of herbicidal resistance in several species where herbicides have been applied more often.
-The following 9 species of Amaranthus are considered invasive and noxious weeds in the U.S. and Canada: A. albus, A. blitoides, A. hybridus, A. palmeri, A. powellii, A. retroflexus, A. spinosus, A. tuberculatus, and A. viridis.
+Amaranth weed species have an extended period of germination, rapid growth, and high rates of seed production.
+Farmers have considered them problematic since the mid-1990s, partially due to the reduction in tillage and herbicide use, as well as the evolution of herbicide resistance in several species.
+In the United States and Canada, nine species of Amaranthus are considered invasive and noxious weeds: A. albus, A. blitoides, A. hybridus, A. palmeri, A. powellii, A. retroflexus, A. spinosus, A. tuberculatus, and A. viridis.

 A new herbicide-resistant strain of A. palmeri has appeared; it is glyphosate-resistant and so cannot be killed by herbicides using the chemical.
 Also, this plant can survive in tough conditions.
-The species Amaranthus palmeri (Palmer amaranth) causes the greatest reduction in soybean yields and has the potential to reduce yields by 17-68% in field experiments.
-Palmer amaranth is among the "top five most troublesome weeds" in the southeast of the United States and has already evolved resistances to dinitroaniline herbicides and acetolactate synthase inhibitors.
+A. palmeri (Palmer amaranth) causes the greatest reduction in soybean yields and has the potential to reduce yields by 17–68% in field experiments.
+According to one source, A. palmeri is among the "top five most troublesome weeds" in the southeast of the U.S. and has already evolved resistances to dinitroaniline herbicides and acetolactate synthase inhibitors.
 This makes the proper identification of Amaranthus species at the seedling stage essential for agriculturalists.
 Proper weed control needs to be applied before the species successfully colonizes in the crop field and causes significant yield reductions.

 An evolutionary lineage of around 90 species within the genus has acquired the carbon fixation pathway, which increases their photosynthetic efficiency.
 This probably occurred in the Miocene.